c6o/docs/content/app-service.md

 ### 2. Install Dashboard Web application using Traxitt Hub

-In this case, Hub is a client of TAS.
-A web application called *dashboard* depends on a mongodb instance and a time series database instance.
+In this case, TAS is running in the customer's cluster with a web UI and associated REST API.
+A web application they want to install called *dashboard* depends on a mongodb instance and a time series database instance.

-The user opens Hub to find a UI for the dashboard manifest in the app store.
-Hub displays a nice icon, description, and other information from the manifest its storage.
-Note that hub only manages manifests, i.e. the app store, not the state of applications.
+The user opens the TAS UI and searches for the dashboard app manifest in the Hub app store.
+The UI displays a nice icon, description, and other information from the manifest.

 The user clicks on `install`.

-The manifest is sent to TAS and moved to the `installed` state by making a REST call to install the application.
+The manifest is retrieved by the TAS running in the customer's cluster with a REST call to Hub and moved to the `installed` state.

-In the Hub UI, the user views list of installed applications that are not yet configured or running on Hub.
-This infomration is retrieved from the TAS service.
+In the TAS UI, the user views list of installed applications that are not yet configured or running on the customer's cluster.

 She clicks on the installed dashboard application, and then clicks on `configure`.